-Advance polls and election day polls are held at the RM of Edenwold municipal office at 100 Hutchence Road, Emerald Park, SK.
-All polling information is announced on the RM website, social media sites, in local post offices, and on signage at the RM office.
+Advance polls and election day polls are held at the RM of Edenwold municipal office at 100 Hutchence Road in Emerald Park, SK.
+All polling information is announced on the RM website, social media sites, in local post offices and with signage at the RM office.

 Who Can Vote?

 To be eligible to vote, you must be at least 18 years old, be a Canadian citizen, and qualify as one of the following:

 - A resident in the rural municipality for at least three consecutive months immediately preceding the day of the election.